QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 df.plot(x='X',y='Y', kind='scatter', ax=ax)
 df.plot(x='X',y='Y_hat', kind='line', ax=ax)
 ```

+We can see that this model does a poor job of estimating the relationship.

 We can continue to guess and iterate towards a line of "best" fit by adjusting the parameters